 The acquisition involved Endeavour Sunnyfield taking over EGA motor vehicles and Business Contracts (i.e. contracts with EGA Clients for the supply of NDIS funded services) for the acceptance of Assumed Liabilities from EGA (i.e. employees and associated provisions for their entitlements).
-As part of acquisition and integration, staff and clients were wholly transitioned from ESF to Sunnyfield, with this process completing in September 2019.
+As part of the acquisition and integration staff and clients were wholly transitioned from ESF to Sunnyfield with this process completing in September 2019.
+ESF results are now accounted for in Sunnyfield.

-Subject to remaining liabilities being satisfactorily discharged, Directors resolved to retain the entity as a shell company with residual assets of \$5,000.
+Subject to remaining liabilities being satisfactorily discharged, Directors resolved to retain the entity as a shell company.